Jiramew/jiramew.github.com/_posts/2013-10-28-apple-special-event-october-22.md

 Secondly, iLife and iWork are more likely to be tools than games.
 <img src="assets/apple20131022/iWork.jpg" width="300" height="240">
 <img src="assets/apple20131022/iLife.jpg" width="300" height="240">
-##13 and 15 inches Retina MBP: Haswell and Thunderbolt 2
+##New Mac Pro and Retina MBP
+The new 13-inch RMBP is thinner and lighter, running 4th-generationdual-core Haswell chips together with the Iris integrated graphics